jonbnewman/mobx-store-provider/docs/motivation.md

 ## Should I just use React Context?

-As an alternative you _can use_ the React Context API directly, however there are a couple issues to consider with this:
+Yes, as an alternative you _can use_ the React Context API directly.

+...but there are a couple of issues to consider:

-- Manual Context management, which includes:
+- Manual React Context management, which includes:

   - Creating and instrumenting the React Context.

-  - Maintaining the imports and exports of the `Provider` and `Context`.
+  - Maintaining the imports and exports of the `Provider` and `Context` (especially cumbersome if you have multiple models).

   With **mobx-store-provider** model instances as well as access to their `Provider` and `Context` are managed for you through a simplified and terse API.